kay30kim/kay30kim/README.md

 - - -

 ### [Sort using two deque : This is a algorithm project where we must sort a given list of random numbers with a limited set of instructions, using the lowest possible number of actions.](https://github.com/kay30kim/Sort-using-two-deque)
+The "push_swap" program is a sorting algorithm implementation that takes a stack of integers as input and outputs the smallest list of instructions required to sort the stack.
+The primary goal is to have the smallest number at the top of the stack.
+The program uses quicksort with two deques, separating elements based on a pivot value.
+Additionally, mergesort is employed to determine the pivot.

 <img width="100%" src="https://user-images.githubusercontent.com/38796098/57738594-6b6ae500-76b0-11e9-9d29-0f59ee825e8e.gif">